 Do I really need a second container?

-Vitamix machines are great because is generally sufficient.
+Vitamix machines are great because the container it comes with is generally sufficient.

 But here’s the deal:

 Having a secondary container can be nice, especially when you have a low-profile, 64-ounce container (a wide one).
 With a secondary, 48-ounce container, for example, you can easily make:

 In our house, we LOVE using our 48-ounce container for late-night frozen desserts.